LucasDelfino92/morrowindsharp/mw++.md

 Adds a lot of new marksman weapons in an attempt to improve progression and fill in the gaps in the vanilla game.
 It includes new bows, crossbows, arrows, bolts and throwing weapons.
 All weapons have been seamlessly integrated into the game world via leveled lists and other means.
 The new Stalhrim items can be crafted in the same way as the vanilla items.
 All weapons have sheaths and quivers that are compatible with Weapon Sheathing.
 - [**Limited Leaping**](https://www.nexusmods.com/morrowind/mods/46299) by NullCascade
 Puts optional restrictions on jumping, including a cooldown and/or minimum fatigue.
+- [**Morrowind Anti-Cheese - Ownership Overhaul Compatible**](https://www.mediafire.com/file/dgk6tqjzm4ebj67/Morrowind_Anti-Cheese_v1.2_%28Modding_Morrowind%29.zip/file) by Remiros and Half11
+Fixes the biggest exploits and balance issues in the game.
+This is a stripped down version of [**Morrowind Anti-Cheese**](https://www.nexusmods.com/morrowind/mods/47305), which removes all records conflicting with Ownership Overhaul by Necrolesian.
 - [**Projectile Enchant Capacity**](https://www.nexusmods.com/morrowind/mods/46685) by pianobadger
 Creates balanced enchant values for all projectiles in Morrowind to better make use of the Morrowind Code Patch "Arrow enchanting" option.
 - [**Realistic Movement Speeds**](https://www.nexusmods.com/morrowind/mods/46248) by OperatorJack